falconry/falcon/docs/api/cookies.rst

-When running your application in a development environment, you can disable this default behavior by setting :py:attr:`~.ResponseOptions.secure_cookies_by_default` to ``False`` via :any:`App.resp_options`.
+When running your application in a development environment, you can disable this default behavior by setting :py:attr:`~.ResponseOptions.secure_cookies_by_default` to ``False`` via :py:attr:`falcon.App.resp_options` or :py:attr:`falcon.asgi.App.resp_options`.
 This lets you test your app locally without having to set up TLS.
 You can make this option configurable to easily switch between development and production environments.

 See also: `RFC 6265, Section 4.1.2.5`_